vladiant/vladiant.github.io/_posts/2021-10-02-successful-api.md

 * Manage

 ## Case 1
-* _Problem:_ Product temas often forget who they are dsigning/building the API for.
+* _Problem:_ Product teams often forget who they are dsigning/building the API for.
 * _Solution:_ Document a shared understanding of customer needs (and revisti it often!)

 ## Case 2